ZiYang-xie/PersonalPage/_pages/about.md

 social: true  # includes social icons at the bottom of the page

 ---
-Currently, I am a first-year Computer Science master student at the University of Illinois at Urbana-Champaign (UIUC) supervised by Professor [Yuxiong Wang](https://yxw.web.illinois.edu/).
+Currently, I am a first-year MSCS student at the University of Illinois at Urbana-Champaign (UIUC) supervised by Professor [Yuxiong Wang](https://yxw.web.illinois.edu/).

 Previously, I completed my undergraduate studies at Fudan University, where I specialized in computer science and was actively involved in the [Zhang Vision Group](https://fudan-zvg.github.io/) led by [Li Zhang](https://www.robots.ox.ac.uk/~lz/).
 During the spring of 2022, I completed an autonomous research internship at [SenseTime](https://www.sensetime.com/cn), a leading company in the field of artificial intelligence.

-My research interests  encompass various areas within computer vision, autonomous vehicles, and 3D generation.
-I have a strong research experience in object detection, scene/object reconstruction, and neural radiance fields (NeRFs).
+My research interests encompass various areas within 3D vision, autonomous driving, and 3D reconstruction/generation.
+I have a strong research experience in 3D object detection, scene/object 3D reconstruction, and neural radiance fields (NeRFs).